LowellObservatory/Docker_LDT/README.md

-# DockerDev
+# Docker_LDT
-Repository of container files for Lowell codes, mostly using Docker and docker-compose (v3) at the moment.
+Repository of container files for Lowell codes running out at the 4.3m Lowell Discovery Telescope.

 ## DCTStack
 - Telegraf